Carmel Felony DWI Attorney

-Penalties for Felony DWI
+New York Penalties for Felony DWI

 The penalties for DWI include jail time, fines, and driver’s license suspension, regardless of whether the charge is a misdemeanor or felony.
 These penalties are more extreme for felony convictions, such as longer sentences, larger fines, and loss of driving privileges for a longer period of time.
 In addition, a felony DWI conviction may result in higher insurance costs and the stigma of a criminal record, which can impact employment as well as housing prospects.

-A felony DWI conviction may result in:
+A felony DWI conviction in New York may result in:

 - Jail sentences of longer than one year